awsdocs/aws-cloud9-user-guide/doc_source/lightsail-instances.md

 1. Choose **Connect using SSH**\.

 1. Be sure that the instance has the latest system updates\.
-To do this, in the terminal session that appears, run the command ** `sudo apt-get update` **\.
+To do this, in the terminal session that appears, run the command ** `sudo apt update` **\.

 1. Check to see if Python is installed, and if it is, check to be sure the version is 2\.7\.
 To check the version, run the command ** `python --version` **, and note the version number that appears\.
-If no version number appears, or if the version is not 2\.7, install Python 2\.7 on the instance by running the command ** `sudo apt-get install -y python-minimal` **\.
+If no version number appears, or if the version is not 2\.7, install Python 2\.7 on the instance by running the command ** `sudo apt install -y python-minimal` **\.

 1. Check to see if Node\.js is installed, and if it is, check that the version is 0\.6\.16 or later\.
 To check the version, run the command ** `node --version` **, and note the version number that appears\.
 If no version number appears, or the version is not 0\.6\.16 or later, we recommend you use Node Version Manager \(nvm\) to install Node\.js on the instance\.

    To do this, run the following commands one at a time, in the following order, to update the instance, install Node Version Manager \(nvm\) on the instance, activate nvm on the instance, and then install the latest version of Node\.js on the instance\.

    ```
-   sudo apt-get update
+   sudo apt update
    curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash
    . ~/.bashrc
    nvm install node